faithful1ofall/StellarLend/README.md

 ## 🎮 Usage

 ### 1. Connect Wallet
-Click "Connect Freighter" to connect your Stellar wallet.
+Click "Connect Wallet" to open the wallet selection modal.
+Choose your preferred wallet (Freighter, xBull, etc.) and approve the connection.
 Make sure you're on the Testnet network.

 ### 2. Mint an NFT
 - Enter a name and metadata URI for your NFT